bartificer/programming-by-stealth/docs/pbs84.md

 JavaScript supports two distinct syntaxes for accessing a specific value within a dictionary.

-The simplest syntax to read uses the period to decent into an object.
-I.e. the value for a given key can be addressed as `object.key`.
+The simplest syntax to read uses the period to descend into an object.
+That is, the value for a given key can be addressed as `object.key`.
 For example, the profits for Wednesday in the example object above are `dailyProfits.wed`.
-Can use this notation to access the value like we can any variable, and, we can use it to alter the value, e.g.:
+We can use this notation to access the value as we can any variable, and we can use it to alter the value, e.g.:

 ```javascript
 // access a value within a dictionary